 • List price, which represents the rates listed on our annual rate card.
-We publish a standard rate card on an annual basis.
-Each client's subscription fee is typically calculated using its fee schedule and its normalized operating income, which is defined as the greater of (i) 5% of the client's most recently reported fiscal year's revenue, and (ii) the average of the three most recently reported fiscal years' operating income of the client.
+We publish a standard rate card annually.
+Each client's subscription fee is typically calculated using the applicable rate card and its normalized operating income, which is defined as the greater of (i) 5% of the client's most recently reported fiscal year's revenue, and (ii) the average of the three most recently reported fiscal years' operating income of the client.
 Each client's annual subscription fee is reset annually based on its revenue and operating income for its most recently completed fiscal years.